 To attach each piece of the tail, fold it in half at the center, put the loop through the hoop, then pull the two ends through the loop and pull it tightly making a knot around the hoop.

 Some ribbons and yarns will hold with just a knot, but some, especially thin or satin ribbons may come loose.
 You can secure them tightly by adding a tiny stitch or two through the knot right beneath the hoop.

 Make sure your center piece is directly below the screw and then continue adding more pieces to either side.
 I like to vary and alternate textures and colors as much as possible!
 You can also add braided or crocheted strands.
 Make it full of tactile interest.
 Once the tail is as wide and full as you like and each piece is knotted and secured, unscrew the screw and replace the embroidery art in the outer hoop.

 Chances are your tail strands are uneven, so hang up your dreamcatcher and trim them to the lengths you need.
 I like to leave the center ones longest, and cut the side ones a bit shorter, creating a V shape at the bottom.

 Now it's time to add some feathers.
 You can, of course use real ones, but I like to make my own from paper or felt.
 You can add some splashes of paint to watercolor paper to match your color scheme.
 (It's best to paint before cutting.)
 Then cut out your feather shapes and stitch them directly onto the ends of some of the ribbons of the tail.

 You can also add beads, tassels, pompoms or any other charms you like to your tail.

 Here is my finished dreamcatcher!
+And also a few others I have made with different tail variations (click to enlarge.)
 I hope you'll enjoy making your own.
 Let me know if you find this tutorial useful, I would love to see what you make!